Puglia self-guided itinerary

 Leaving your accommodation, you walk down a wide path with views over the coast, before deseanding to the sea.
 The last stretch is a walk along a long sand beach to Vieste, a very attractive town on a promontory wedged between two extended beaches.
 (12 kms, 3 hrs)

 Free day in Vieste.
 We have booked a private boat to take you for a morning tour along the spectacular rocky shoreline to explore the grottoes and bays of one of southern Italy’s most spectacular coasts (subject to the weather conditions).
 You’ll have the chance to have a swim before heading back to town.
 The afternoon is free.
+No dinner is included tonight.

 This morning, you will have a private transfer from Vieste to Foggia railway station (1 hour), from where you can take trains west to Rome or south to Bari.